Nutrient Science

 Seventeen elements.
 That’s what a plant needs to reach its full nutritional potential.
 Three of those elements—carbon, hydrogen and oxygen—are obtained through the air and water.
 The remaining 14 have to come from the soil through the plant’s roots.

-Macronutrients
+Primary Macronutrients

-These are the major building blocks of all fertilizers and make up the bulk of all fertilizer produced
+These are the major building blocks of all fertilizers and make up the bulk of all fertilizer produced.

 Nitrogen (N)

-It may be number seven on the periodic table, but as a macronutrient, nitrogen is number one.
+It may be number seven on the periodic table, but as a primary macronutrient, nitrogen is number one.
 It’s essential in the formation of vital proteins not just in the plants we eat, but all living things.

-Although about 78 percent of the air we breathe is nitrogen, most plants cannot get their nitrogen out of the atmosphere.
+Although about 78 percent of the air we breathe is nitrogen, many plants cannot get their nitrogen out of the atmosphere.
 It has to come through other means.
 Even then, turning the organic nitrogen into a form which the plants can absorb is a long, complicated process.

 Phosphorus (P)